Check out the Fellowships and Awards at a Glance .

 First and second prizes with appropriate monetary stipends are given for the best sermons submitted.

 A prize, with monetary award, is made annually to the student who has demonstrated a gift for imagination in preaching.
 Any student in the M.Div. program is eligible.

 A prize, with monetary award, is given annually to the student who has demonstrated particular gifts in sermon delivery.
 Any student in the M.Div. program is eligible.

 A prize, with monetary award, is offered to the student who has best demonstrated an understanding of the corporate dimensions of preaching: an awareness of the dynamics of the congregation’s life, its needs, its hopes, and the means of realizing its corporate calling.

 Candidates may apply or be nominated for the following awards and prizes.
-Application materials should be submitted to the convenors of the respective fields by March 1.

 These four awards, with monetary stipends, are offered for the best essays in the respective fields of study.
 Candidates for these awards should consult with a professor from the field to which the essay will be submitted.
 Recommendations for the recipient of each award will be made by the faculty of each field.
 Seniors in the M.A.T.S. program, and middlers and seniors in the M.Div. program are eligible.